-Maturity-onset diabetes of the young (MODY) is a group of several conditions characterized by abnormally high blood sugar levels.
+Maturity-onset diabetes of the young (MODY) is a group of several conditions characterized by abnormally high levels of blood glucose, also called blood sugar.
 These forms of diabetes typically begin before age 30, although they can occur later in life.
-In MODY, elevated blood sugar arises from reduced production of insulin, which is a hormone produced in the pancreas that helps regulate blood sugar levels.
+In MODY, elevated blood glucose arises from reduced production of insulin, which is a hormone produced in the pancreas that helps regulate blood glucose levels.
 Specifically, insulin controls how much glucose (a type of sugar) is passed from the blood into cells, where it is used as an energy source.

 The different types of MODY are distinguished by their genetic causes.
 The most common types are HNF1A-MODY (also known as MODY3), accounting for 50 to 70 percent of cases, and GCK-MODY (MODY2), accounting for 30 to 50 percent of cases.
 Less frequent types include HNF4A-MODY (MODY1) and renal cysts and diabetes (RCAD) syndrome (also known as HNF1B-MODY or MODY5), which each account for 5 to 10 percent of cases.
 At least ten other types have been identified, and these are very rare.

 GCK-MODY is a very mild type of the condition.
-People with this type have slightly elevated blood sugar levels, particularly in the morning before eating (fasting blood sugar).
+People with this type have slightly elevated blood glucose levels, particularly in the morning before eating (fasting blood glucose).
 However, affected individuals often have no symptoms related to the disorder, and diabetes-related complications are extremely rare.

 MODY is estimated to account for 1 to 3 percent of all cases of diabetes.

 The protein produced from the GCK gene acts as a sensor that recognizes when the amount of glucose in the blood rises.
-In response, the protein helps stimulate the release of insulin from beta cells so sugar can be taken up and used by cells for energy.
-This protein also helps determine when excess sugar should be taken into liver cells and stored.
-Mutations in the GCK gene limit the protein's ability to sense a rise in blood sugar, so levels remain elevated.
+In response, the protein helps stimulate the release of insulin from beta cells so glucose can be taken up and used by cells for energy.
+This protein also helps determine when excess glucose should be taken into liver cells and stored.
+Mutations in the GCK gene limit the protein's ability to sense a rise in blood glucose, so levels remain elevated.

-Other genes involved in controlling blood sugar cause rare types of MODY.
+Other genes involved in controlling blood glucose cause rare types of MODY.
 It is likely that additional genes that have not been identified are also involved in the condition.

 MODY is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.